K-Wolfy/Portfolio/README.md

-# Portfolio - Quartz 4 Site
+# Scott Anketell's Portfolio - Quartz 4 Site

-This is a portfolio and CV website built with [Quartz 4](https://quartz.jzhao.xyz/) that automatically syncs content from an Obsidian vault via GitHub Actions and deploys to Netlify.
+This is Scott Anketell's portfolio and CV website built with [Quartz 4](https://quartz.jzhao.xyz/) that automatically syncs content from an Obsidian vault via GitHub Actions and deploys to Netlify.

 ## 🚀 Features